Indian Independence and the Partition explained

 Both sides refused to give up this valuable real estate, and religious animosity was strong.

-The partition also led to the division of families, with some members going to India while others went to Pakistan.
+Sadly, the partition also led to the division of families, with some members going to India while others went to Pakistan.

 The partition was a difficult and traumatic experience for many people.